isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/food-and-retail.md

         (ii)	During this period, F&B establishments should cancel all events and promotions that will generate crowding at their physical premises in a manner which is non-compliant with the SMMs.

         F&B establishments may serve as venues for wedding solemnisations and/or work-related events by third parties and are required to comply with the SMMs for these events. **However, as wedding receptions are not allowed, food and drinks are not permitted to be served at wedding solemnisations.
 Food and drinks are also not allowed at work-related events.**

+    - title: Can establishments with Pub/Bar/Nightclub/Disco (PBND) licenses continue to provide takeaway and delivery services?
+      content: |
+        Pivoted establishments with the requisite SFA F&B licenses, as well as bars on the nightlife pilot programme, are allowed to provide takeaway and delivery services.

+        Nightlife entities, which have either Pubs, Bars, Nightclubs, Discos and Karaoke SFA license categories or SSIC codes starting with 5613) are still not allowed to operate during this period.

+    - title: Can F&B establishments do retail of alcoholic beverages?
+      content: |
+        Police will not proactively enforce against outlets that are doing delivery/takeaway of liquor without a retail liquor licence, during this period where dining-in is not allowed.
+If there are further queries, please write in to [SPF_PLRD_PELLD@spf.gov.sg](mailto:SPF_PLRD_PELLD@spf.gov.sg).

     - title: Can staff and food handlers have their meals at the food outlets?
       content: |